FenixAlliance/ABS.Docs/README.md

   </a>
 </p>

-Welcome to the Alliance Business Suite!
+# Welcome to the Alliance Business Suite Documentation!

 The Alliance Business Suite is a set of intelligent, extensible, multi-tenant applications built to enable users to jumpstart their business through the acceleration of several core aspects of any given business.